Usage

 |---|---|---|

-| Status bar shows "Not configured" | Project not registered | Click the status bar to run the initialization wizard |
+| Status bar shows "Configure" | Project not registered | Click Configure to run the initialization wizard |

 | Push rejected | Remote has new commits | Pull first, resolve any conflicts, then push again |